 Payloads from unauthenticated users are stored in the agent files system.
 If your threat evaluation does not accept this risk, do not use POST data preservation; set Enable POST Data Preservation to

 By default, POST data is stored in the installation directory,

 web_agents/agent_type/instances/agent_n/pdp-cache.
 To store POST data in a dedicated directory, set POST Data Storage Directory.
 Make sure that the new directory has the correct read/write permissions for the ID that the server uses.

 Set the directory permissions to minimize the following risks:

 Permissive access to POST data.

 Leakage of personally identifiable information (PII).

-For information about configuration properties, see POST data preservation.
+For information about configuration properties, refer to POST data preservation.

 Use secure passwords for server administration.
-For information about how to create the agent profile password, see Preinstallation tasks.
+For information about how to create the agent profile password, refer to Preinstallation tasks.